 Personalized Robo-Advising: Enhancing Investment through Client Interactions

 Automated investment managers, or robo-advisors, have emerged as an alternative to traditional financial advisors.
 The viability of robo-advisors crucially depends on their ability to offer personalized financial advice.
-We introduce a novel human-machine interaction framework, in which the robo-advisor solves an adaptive mean-variance portfolio optimization problem.
-The risk-return tradeoff dynamically adapts to the client's risk profile, which depends on idiosyncratic characteristics as well as on market performance and varying economic conditions.
-We characterize the optimal level of personalization in terms of a tradeoff faced by the robo-advisor between receiving client information in a timely manner and mitigating the effect of behavioral biases in the risk profile communicated by the client.
-We argue that the optimal portfolio's Sharpe ratio and return distribution improve if the robo-advisor counters the client's tendency to reduce portfolio risk during economic contractions, when the market risk-return tradeoff is more favorable.
+We introduce a novel framework, in which a robo-advisor interacts with a client to solve an adaptive mean-variance portfolio optimization problem.
+The risk-return tradeoff adapts to the client's risk profile, which depends on idiosyncratic characteristics, market returns, and economic conditions.
+We show that the optimal investment strategy includes both myopic and intertemporal hedging terms which reflect the dynamic risk profile of the client.
+We characterize the optimal portfolio personalization via a tradeoff faced by the robo-advisor between receiving information from the client in a timely manner and mitigating behavioral biases in the communicated risk profile.
+We argue that the optimal portfolio's Sharpe ratio and return distribution improve if the robo-advisor counters the client's tendency to reduce market exposure during economic contractions when the market risk-return tradeoff is more favorable.

 Keywords: robo-advising, Fintech, portfolio choice, adaptive control, regret, human-advisor

 JEL Classification: G11, O33, C61